AlphaJulie/vue-app/backend/README.md

 Run `yarn install` to install all required libraries.
 Run `node index.js` to store the data from csv files to the databases.

-`customers` and `customer_companies` tables are stored inside MongoDb.
+`customers` and `customer_companies` are stored inside MongoDb.
 All other tables are stored inside PostgresDb.

 Got to `http://localhost:3000/customer_orders` to see the customer-order details in the browser.